Clement Freud: Family and hobbies

 His son Matthew Freud founded the London public relations firm Freud Communications in 1985.
-He was formerly married to Caroline Hutton, who was the second wife of Earl Spencer; he then married media magnate Rupert Murdoch's daughter Elisabeth.
+Matthew Freud was formerly married to Caroline Hutton, who was the second wife of Earl Spencer; he then married media magnate Rupert Murdoch's daughter Elisabeth.

-Freud's daughter Emma Freud, a broadcaster, is the partner of Richard Curtis, scriptwriter of Blackadder and Four Weddings and a Funeral.
-His nieces (by his painter brother Lucian) include poet Annie Freud fashion designer Bella Freud and writer Esther Freud.
+Clement Freud's daughter Emma Freud, a broadcaster, is the partner of Richard Curtis, scriptwriter of Blackadder and Four Weddings and a Funeral.
+His nieces (by his painter brother Lucian) include poet Annie Freud, fashion designer Bella Freud, and writer Esther Freud.
 His eldest brother, Stephen Freud, closely guarded his privacy, with the exception of a 2008 interview he gave to The Daily Telegraph.
 Stephen died in 2015, at the age of 93.
 Freud died without resolving a feud with his brother Lucian, thought to have dated back 70 years, over which of them was the rightful winner of a boyhood race.
 There have been claims that Freud fathered a child in the mid-1950s with the family's 17-year-old nanny.

 Freud was a columnist for the Racing Post newspaper.
 Freud's enthusiasm for horse racing went as far as challenging Sir Hugh Fraser, then chairman of Harrods, to a horse race at Haydock in 1972.
 Freud trained for three months and lost some five stone for the event.
 Although Fraser, a country gentleman, was seen as a much better prospect, the two made a bet for £1,000-a-side.
 Freud used the long odds to his advantage, however, and shrewdly placed a large side bet on himself.
 Freud won the race and made a great deal of money.
-His horse, Winter Fair, went on to win the Waterloo Hurdle at Aintree that same year.
+His horse, Winter Fair, went on to win the Waterloo Hurdle at Aintree that year.

-Freud also wrote articles reviewing facilities for spectators at racecourses in Britain, especially catering.
+Freud wrote articles reviewing facilities for spectators at racecourses in Britain, especially catering.
 This led him to receive the nickname "Sir Clement Food".

 Death and funeral

 Freud died at his home on 15 April 2009, nine days before his 85th birthday.
-His funeral service was held at St Bride's Church in Fleet Street and was attended by a host of personalities from the media and entertainment industry including Bono, Richard Curtis, Stephen Fry, Paul Merton, Debbie McGee, and Nicholas Parsons as well as several representatives from Westminster, such as then-Prime Minister Gordon Brown, then-Shadow Chancellor George Osborne and former Liberal party leader Lord Steel.
+His funeral service was held at St Bride's Church in Fleet Street and was attended by a host of personalities from the media and entertainment industry including Bono, Richard Curtis, Stephen Fry, Paul Merton, Debbie McGee and Nicholas Parsons, as well as several representatives from Westminster, such as then-Prime Minister Gordon Brown, then-Shadow Chancellor George Osborne and former Liberal party leader Lord Steel.
 He was survived by his wife of 59 years, Jill Freud, his five children, his 17 grandchildren and his two elder brothers, Stephen and Lucian.